vishvAsa/vedAH_Rk/shAkalam/saMhitA/sarvASh_TIkAH/08/060/11_A_no.md

 (Bring) here to us praiseworthy wealth that strengthens vital force, o  pure Agni,
-and give it to us, o apportioner—(wealth) much craved and very  glorious—with your good guidance—
+and give it to us, o apportioner—(wealth) much craved and very  glorious—with your good guidance— ꣡</details>

+<details><summary>+Jamison Brereton Notes</summary>

+A verb like ‘bring’ needs to be supplied with the first hemistich based on the numerous passages containing ā́bhara governing no rayím (e.g., I.79.8 ā́no agne rayím bhara); cf. also 18cd below.
+On upamāte see VIII.40.9.

+The published translation “very glorious” is a careless error for “self-glorious,” misreading sváyaśastaram as *súyaśastaram.
+I am evidently not alone in this, as the SV reads this instead.
+If this were the correct reading the accent should probably have been

+*suyáśastaram, given forms like suśrávas(-tama)-.
 </details>

 <details><summary>+Griffith</summary>